Illustration: Filip Fröhlich

 So far, we’ve been adding an accidental to each and every note that has needed one when spelling scales.
 However, when transcribing larger excerpts of music, all of the accidentals will make things look quite cluttered and messy (especially if a melody uses a scale with tons of accidentals):

 Having an accidental on almost every note makes this melody look more complicated than it needs to be.
-While a few of the notes don’t have accidentals next to them, this is only because as a general rule, an accidental only needs to be added once for notes that are repeated multiple times in one measure (read this article for a refresher on measures and other concepts related to rhythm).
+While a few of the notes don’t have accidentals next to them, this is only because as a general rule, an accidental only needs to be added once for notes that are repeated multiple times in one measure.

 We avoid the hassle of adding accidentals to each and every note via the use of key signatures.
 Positioned immediately to the right of the clef, key signatures tell us which pitches are to be consistently sharped or flattened throughout a piece of music.